 Did you know you may be able to access insurance cover through your UniSuper membership?
 In fact, you might already have been provided with default insurance cover and not even realise it.

 Why insure through your super?

 Are you a DBD member?
 Any external insurance cover you have through your super comes in addition to inbuilt Death and Disablement benefits.

 Don’t wait for the worst to happen.

-Everything might be ok now, but what if you became injured, fell ill, or died?
+Everything might be ok now, but what if you were injured, fell ill, or died?
 Now ask yourself these questions:

 - Could you get by financially without working?